-The Superintendent shall publish a purchasing manual defining guidelines and procedures for conducting the function of purchasing in accordance with the policy stated herein and consistent with the State Board of Education rule.
+The Superintendent shall publish a purchasing manual defining guidelines and procedures for conducting the function of purchasing in accordance with the policy stated herein and consistent with the State Board of Education and State Department of Agriculture and Consumer Services rules.

-Purchase Orders and Contracts

-A. School Board Approval Required
+- I. Purchase Orders and Contracts - A. School Board Approval Required

-All contracts equal to or exceeding the amount requiring bids according to the rules of the State Board of Education must be approved in advance by the School Board.
+All contracts equal to or exceeding the amount requiring competitive solicitations according to the rules of the State Board of Education must be approved in advance by the School Board.